Your local Costa Rica Travel agency, since 1999

 • La Llorona Waterfall

-What Activities Are There to Do on the Osa Peninsula?
+What To Do on the Osa Peninsula

 The Osa Peninsula offers a wide variety of activities—fun for the whole family, solo travelers, and couples alike.
 It's diverse and rich with wildlife you can explore, many adventures to experience, and stunning sunsets to enjoy.